-These chocolate Christmas pudding biscuits look cute and festive, taste delicious and are super quick and easy to make.
+These chocolate Christmas pudding biscuits, or marshmallow Christmas puddings as my kids call them, look cute and festive, taste delicious and are super quick and easy to make.

 There are only four ingredients and no baking is required!

 The ‘puddings’ are not real puddings but are actually chocolate coated marshmallow biscuits decorated with melted white chocolate, Jaffas and spearmint leaves.